NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Actions/Reloading Strike.md

 * * *

-You make a melee attack and then reload your gun in one fluid movement.
+You make a melee attack and reload in one fluid movement.
 Strike an opponent within reach with your one-handed melee weapon (or, if your other hand is empty, with an unarmed attack), and then Interact to reload.
-You don't need a free hand to reload in this way.
+You don't need a free hand to reload in this way and this reload does not trigger reactions.

 *Source: Pathfinder Guns & Gears*
-*OGL*
+*ORC*